alie6645/SpaceInvader/README.md

 basic JSwing version of Space Invaders

 **Bugs**
-- Sometimes frame is blank at launch, running it again usually fixes it
-  - I don't know why it does that
-- Possibility of concurrent modification of enemy list in collision checking
+- Possibility of concurrent modification or index out of bounds of enemy list in collision checking
-  - Probably just thread issues, remove enhanced for loop?
+  - Probably unprocessed size change from removal

 **Done**
 - Enemy movement